JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/setup_sqlalchemy_2/index.md

 Once the installation is complete, update the **requirements.txt** file.

-Next, I will move to the hashing file and do the necessary imports from passlib library.
+Next, I will move to the hashing file and do the necessary imports from the passlib library.

 ![step18](./steps/step18.png)

-I will create two functions ```verify_password``` and ```get_password_hash```, this is something which I have taken directly from the FastAPI [documentation](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/), even you can also refer to that directly.
+I will create two functions ```verify_password``` and ```get_password_hash```.
+This is something which I have taken directly from the FastAPI [documentation](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/) -- you can also refer to that directly.

 ![step19](./steps/step19.png)